Universal Gym Equipment: History

 The standard "Universal Gym" incorporated stations for eight or ten different exercises in a single large frame.
 Often these units included non-weight exercise stations, such as a chin-up bar or a slant board for sit-ups.

 Athletic and exercise venues of all sorts - schools, colleges, YMCAs, private gyms (such as the Vic Tanny chain), and professional sports teams - acquired Universal Gym machines to supplement or replace free weights.

 Zinkin wrote later, "If I'm proud of anything, it's that machine and the fact that there probably isn't one professional athlete in the world who hasn't worked out on a Universal at least once."

 Universal also offered single-exercise machines, and smaller units for home use.
 With its strong brand recognition, Universal also made and sold other fitness equipment, including free weights, weight lifting benches, and machines for cardiovascular exercise.

-In 2004, the Universal product line included Power Circuit Single Stations, Free Weight Machines, Classic Chrome Single Stations, and the Multi-Station Machines — all based on the design of Zinkin's original Universal Gym.
+In 2004, the Universal product line included Power Circuit Single Stations, Free Weight Machines, Classic Chrome Single Stations, and Multi-Station Machines — all based on the design of Zinkin's original Universal Gym.

 Universal had a number of industry "firsts", including such products as the "Dynamic Variable Resistance" technology that varied the resistance applied to muscle groups by an exercise machine throughout the entire range of motion.

 However, from the 1980s onward, Universal faced increasing competition from Nautilus and other rivals.
 Zinkin retired from the company.
 In 1998, it was acquired by Flexible Flyer, a maker of outdoor recreational products such as sleds and swing sets.
 Flexible Flyer later decided that Universal did not fit its business.
 In 2006 Universal was acquired by Nautilus, Inc. In 2011, Nautilus released for a line of selectorized dumbbells under the Universal brand.